 The TOE shall meet the requirement "Cryptographic key generation (FCS_CKM.1)" as specified below (Common Criteria Part 2).
-The iterations are caused by different cryptographic key generation algorithms to be implemented and key to be generated by the TOE.
+The iterations are caused by different cryptographic key generation algorithms to be implemented and keys to be generated by the TOE.

-Cryptographic key generation (FCS_CKM.1)
+6.1.1.1 Cryptographic Key Generation (FCS_CKM.1)

-FCS_CKM.1/CA Cryptographic key generation - Diffie-Hellman for Chip Authentication session keys
+FCS_CKM.1/CA Cryptographic key generation - Diffie-Hellman for Chip Authenti- cation session keys Hierarchical to: No other components.

-Hierarchical to: No other components.
-Dependencies: [FCS_CKM.2 Cryptographic key distribution or FCS_COP.1 Cryptographic operation] FCS_CKM.4 Cryptographic key destruction FCS_CKM.1.1/CA The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm ECDH and specified cryptographic key sizes 112 , 128 , 192 and 256 bits that meet the following: based on the Diffie-Hellman key derivation protocol compliant to [PKCS_3] and [BSI_TR-03110-1], based on an ECDH protocol [ANSI_X9.63], section 5.4.1 compliant to [BSI_TR-03111]
+Dependencies: [FCS_CKM.2 Cryptographic key distribution or FCS_COP.1 Cryptographic operation] FCS_CKM.4 Cryptographic key destruction FCS_CKM.1.1/CA The TSF shall generate cryptographic keys in accordance with a spec- ified cryptographic key generation algorithm DH and specified cryp- tographic key sizes 112 , 128 , 192 and 256 bits that meet the follow- ing: based on the Diffie-Hellman key derivation protocol compliant to [NIST_SP800-56A] and [BSI_TR-03110-1] and in accordance with a specified cryptographic key generation algorithm ECDH and specified cryptographic key sizes 112 , 128 , 192 and 256 bits that meet the fol- lowing: based on the Diffie-Hellman key derivation protocol compliant to [NIST_SP800-56A] and [BSI_TR-03110-1], based on on an ECDH protocol compliant to [BSI_TR-03111]

-Note 14: FCS_CKM.1/CA implicitly contains the requirements for the hashing functions used for key derivation by demanding compliance to [BSI_TR-03110-1].
+Note 16: FCS_CKM.1/CA implicitly contains the requirements for the hashing functions used for key derivation by demanding compliance to [BSI_TR-03110-1].

-Note 15: The TOE shall destroy any session keys in accordance with FCS_CKM.4 from [CC_PP-0068-V2] after (i) detection of an error in a received command by verification of the

-MAC and (ii) after successful run of the Chip Authentication Protocol v.1. (iii) The TOE shall destroy the PACE Session Keys after generation of a Chip Authentication Session Keys and changing the secure messaging to the Chip Authentication Session Keys. (iv) The TOE shall clear the memory area of any session keys before starting the communication with the terminal in a new after-reset-session as required by FDP_RIP.1.
+Note 17: The TOE shall destroy any session keys in accordance with FCS_CKM.4 from [CC_PP-0068-V2] after (i) detection of an error in a received command by verification of the MAC and (ii) after successful run of the Chip Authentication Protocol v.1. (iii) The TOE shall destroy the PACE Session Keys after generation of a Chip Authentication Session Keys and changing the secure messaging to the Chip Authentication Session Keys. (iv) The TOE shall clear the memory area of any session keys before starting the communication with the terminal in a new after-reset-session as required by FDP_RIP.1.
 Concerning the Chip Authentication keys FCS_CKM.4 is also fulfilled by FCS_CKM.1/CA.